 During free evenings and weekends, there is time for study, as well as for recreation on the campus and in Madison.
 Entertainment on campus includes films and the Shakespeare Festival.
-Special events include a selective college fair and career morning.
+Special events include a Career Day and Talent Show.
 Students can attend local churches.

 Closing ceremonies are held at a farewell banquet for all scholars, faculty, counselors, and visiting dignitaries.